Inspired Good Reads as recommended by me.

 Three River Valley Walks in West Kent.
 All were written by Robert Peel.

 The Secret Life of Cows

-Safe to say it won’t be everyone’s cup of tea but The Secret life of Cows by Roasamund Young, was an eye opener.
-I have become very fond of cows lately, well I don’t see them very often, but I’m not half as scared of them and so much more curious.
+Safe to say it won’t be everyone’s cup of tea but The Secret life of Cows by Rosamund Young, was an eye-opener.
+I have become very fond of cows lately, well I don’t see them very often, but I’m not half as scared of them and as I ramble about I’m so much more curious.
 I especially love her fun facts Page at the back.

-I won’t list them all but for example: No 8.
-Cows make friends for life & Cows love music no 12.
+No 8.
+Cows make friends for life & No 12. love music..

 Year of the monkey by Patti Smith- Rock Poet.

 Following a run of New Year’s concerts at San Francisco’s legendary Fillmore, Patti Smith finds herself tramping the coast of Santa Cruz, about to embark on a year of solitary wandering.